 Professor, Organizational Behavior – Boston University School of Management

 Professor, Organizational Behavior – London Business School

-> The Kenneth E. Clark Student Research Award recognizes outstanding unpublished papers by undergraduate and graduate students.
+The Kenneth E. Clark Student Research Award recognizes outstanding unpublished papers by undergraduate and graduate students.
 The award is named in memory of Kenneth Clark, a distinguished scholar and former president of CCL.
 Beginning in 2010, the award will be co-sponsored with the International Leadership Association (ILA).
 The winner will receive a cash award and a trip to the ILA Annual Conference to present the paper in a colloquium.
-This year’s conference will be held October 30th-November 2nd in San Diego, CA.
+The 2020 conference will be held November 5-8 in San Francisco, California.

-> CCL recently selected Deirdre P. Dixon the 2015 Kenneth E. Clark Student Research Award winner for her paper “Staying Alive: The Experience of In Extremis Leadership”.
+CCL recently selected Samantha A. Penney the 2019 Kenneth E. Clark Student Research Award winner for her paper “Fostering a Psychologically Healthy Workplace through Leadership”

-> The International Leadership Association (ILA) and the Center for Creative Leadership (CCL) are pleased to partner to sponsor the annual Kenneth E. Clark Student Research Award to recognize outstanding unpublished papers by undergraduate and graduate students.
+The International Leadership Association (ILA) and the Center for Creative Leadership (CCL) are pleased to partner to sponsor the annual Kenneth E. Clark Student Research Award to recognize outstanding unpublished papers by undergraduate and graduate students.
 The award is named in honor of the distinguished scholar and former Chief Executive Officer of the Center.